Disaster Manual: Section 6 - Employer/Employee Issues

 Substitution of paid leave is allowed under the FMLA.
 29 U.S.C. § 2612(d)(2).
 Employees may take, or employers may require employees to use, paid vacation, personal, family, or medical sick leave concurrently with FMLA, subject to certain limitations.
 The U.S. Department of Labor updated the regulations under the FMLA in 2008, and these regulations now restrict the substitution of paid leave.
 Under 29 C.F.R. § 825.207, employers can require employees to meet all of the normal requirements of paid leave policies before permitting substitution.
 For example, if a policy requires that vacation be taken in full day increments, an employer can deny substitution for an employee’s one-half day FMLA leave.
 Similarly, if vacation time cannot be taken during a particular month, substitution could be denied during that time period.
-For more information, visit http://www.dol.gov/whd/fmla/index.htm.
+Find out more about the FMLA from the US Department of Labor.

 The U.S. Department of Labor, in coordination with FEMA, provides funds to state unemployment insurance agencies for payment of DUA benefits.
 Accordingly, the TWC administers DUA benefits to individuals who lost their jobs or self-employment or who are no longer working as a direct result of a major disaster for which a disaster assistance period is declared.
 In the event of a disaster, the TWC will publish announcements about the availability of DUA benefits and the deadline to apply for benefits.
-The TWC’s page on disaster unemployment is available at https://twc.texas.gov/jobseekers/disaster-unemploymentassistance.
+See the TWC’s page on disaster unemployment assistance.

 Unemployed disaster victims who are not eligible for regular unemployment compensation should apply for DUA benefits as soon as possible since there are deadlines to apply as well as waiting periods for receipt of benefits.
-For more information, visit: http://www.twc.state.tx.us/jobseekers/disaster-unemployment-assistance.
+See the TWC’s page on disaster unemployment assistance.

 Q. 6-1 What is unemployment compensation?